memononen/libtess2/README.md

 refactoring has been the interface and memory allocation scheme.

-A lot of the GLU tesselator documentation applies to Libtess2 too (apart from the API), check out http://www.glprogramming.com/red/chapter11.html
+A lot of the GLU tesselator documentation applies to Libtess2 too (apart from the API), check out The OpenGL Programming Guide (the "Red Book"), Chapter 11:
+Tessellators and Quadrics.

 Simple bucketed memory allocator (see Graphics Gems III for reference) was added which speeds up the code by order of magnitude (tests showed 15 to 50 times